MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_TCF.md

 ## Microsoft Advertising behavior with the Transparency and Consent Framework v2.0M

-The TCF uses “Purposes” to organize data processing.
+The TCF uses â€œPurposesâ€ to organize data processing.
 Each purpose has a corresponding "Registered Lawful Basis."
 Microsoft Advertising Here is how UET tags handle requests that contain the consent string:

 | Purpose | Microsoft's Registered Lawful Basis | Description | Impact to Microsoft Advertising if missing |
 | --- | --- | --- | --- |